bitquest/bitquest/README.md

 # Building the BitQuest Java Plugin

 ## 1. Install Requirements
-Windows: The Windows Subsystem for Linux enables the bash shell which will be used to download the Spigot API.
-After [installing WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) you can follow the Linux instructions below.

 You must install Java JRE, JDK and Maven

 ```sh
 sudo apt install -y openjdk-8-jre openjdk-8-jdk maven
 ```

+On windows, follow the instructions [here](https://tecadmin.net/install-apache-maven-on-windows/) to correctly install maven.

 ## 2. Compile BitQuest and generate a JAR file
 There is a maven project that will download the spigot 1.12.2 (downloading the latest version will be automated in future):